 "It's sometimes easy to forget that there are nice people out there doing nice thing for others.
 Thank you for all your kindness."

 "Thank you all so much for the excellent care you gave to my Dad!
 Especially Lisa!"

 "I would like to thank you all for the opportunities that your company has given me to experience everything that I have, and the insight I believe I need to start a career in nursing."

-We are happy to announce our August 2018 Direct Care Workers of the Month as nominated by their local offices!
-Allentown - Vivian M…
+We are happy to announce our September 2018 Direct Care Workers of the Month as nominated by their local offices!
+Allentown - Jessica K "Jessica…

 October is an important month for so many people across the world.
 October is Breast Cancer Awareness Month.
 According to Breastcancer.org, 1 in 8 U.S…